2024 Kolkata rape and murder: Court proceedings

 On 16 September 2024, advocate Indira Jaising took the charge to represent the doctors from WBJDF in Supreme Court.

 On 7 October 2024, CBI filed a preliminary chargesheet against Sanjay Roy, formally charging him of the rape and murder of the victim.

 On 11 December 2024, the victim's main legal counsel Vrinda Grover withdrew from all the case proceedings and announced that she will no longer represent the victim, citing "intervening factors", suggesting a difference of opinion between the victim's family and the lawyer.

 On 18 January 2025, Roy was convicted for the rape and murder under sections 64, 66, and 103(1) of the Bharatiya Nyaya Sanhita.
 He was sentenced to life imprisonment and was fined ₹50 thousand on 20 January.
 Roy maintained his innocence throughout the proceedings and claimed that he had been framed, beaten in prison and forced to sign papers.
 The judge further ordered the state to award a compensation of ₹17 lakh to the family of the victim as the crime took place at her place of work.
-Anirban Das, the Additional District and Sessions Judge in Sealdah, noted that this wasn't one of the rarest of the rare cases and didn't award the death penalty to Roy.
+Anirban Das, the Additional District and Sessions Judge in Sealdah, noted that this was not one of the rarest of the rare cases and did not award the death penalty to Roy.

 Following the conviction, the parents of the victim expressed dissatisfaction with the sentencing, stating that he deserved the death penalty, adding that the CBI did not work effectively.
-The doctors and nurses echoed similar sentiments, while Chief Minister Mamata Banerjee expected death sentence.
+The victim's mother, publicly called for accountability and a transparent investigation following the incident.
+In 2026, she was nominated as a BJP candidate from Panihati in the 2026 West Bengal Legislative Assembly election.
+The doctors and nurses echoed similar sentiments, while Chief Minister Mamata Banerjee expected a death sentence.
 The Bharatiya Janata Party IT head Amit Malviya also criticized life imprisonment given to Roy, adding that verdict must be appealed and that the TMC Government should stop shielding the perpetrators.
 Malviya also added that the role of Kolkata Commissioner and Chief Minister should be investigated in the destruction of evidence at the crime scene.

 On 29 January 2025, state government gave its nod for the prosecution of Sandip Ghosh by CBI on the corruption case.

 On 29 March 2025, CBI submitted a report to the Calcutta High Court concluding that the incident was not an instance of gang rape.
 It also submitted a status report on its ongoing probe on “greater conspiracy to commit this crime and hush up the matter.”